Today’s devotion comes from Psalm 40:1-5.

 So that your youth is renewed like the eagle.”
 Psalm 103:1-5.

-This type may build up more our own faith as we count our blessings.
-Paradoxically, even though many people may receive these types of blessings, this type may build up more our own faith as we count our blessings.
-“Bless the LORD, O my soul, And all that is within me, bless His holy name.”
+Notice also the language in both these second type of blessings: “Bless the LORD, O my soul, And all that is within me, bless His holy name.”
 Psalm 103:1.
 And, “How blessed is the man who has made the LORD his trust, …” Verse 4.